Freezard/hs-arena-info/README.md

 # HSArena Info
-A web app dedicated to Hearthstone Arena with helpful (and nerdy) info.
+A desktop web app dedicated to Hearthstone Arena with helpful (and nerdy) info.

 https://hs-arena-info.herokuapp.com/